-A scholarship is usually an amount a student at an educational institution receives to help in the pursuit of studies.
-The student might be an undergraduate or a graduate student.
-Scholarship money can be tax-free, partially taxable, or fully taxable.
+A scholarship is usually an amount a student receives to help in the pursuit of studies.
+The student can be either:

-If you’re a degree-seeking student, don’t report scholarship money spent for qualified education expenses at a qualified educational institution.
+If you’re a degree-seeking student, don’t report scholarship money spent:

 Qualified education expenses are: